Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., & Desert Companion

 MONEY SAVING TIP: Since we will do an uncontested probate for the statutory administrator's or executor's fee, our fee is calculated on the value of real estate minus the mortgage as provided by N.R.S.
 150.020.
 But, if you sign an agreement with another probate firm to pay them the statutory attorney fee, the statutory attorney fee is calculated on the full value of the real estate, as provided by N.R.S.
 150.060(4) and (6).
 For example, if the estate consists only of a house worth $300,000 with a $200,000 mortgage, a lawyer like us working for the statutory executor's or administrator's fee would charge $3,150 as a fee but the lawyer working for the statutory lawyer's fee would charge $9,000.

-In this proceeding, if the administrator is out of state there will have to be a Nevada co-administrator.
+MONEY SAVING TIP: In this proceeding, if the administrator is out of state there will have to be a Nevada co-administrator.
+(If there is a Will, the Will appoints an Executor and the Executor, even if resident outside of Nevada, can serve w/o a Nevada resident Co-Executor.
+But if there is no Will, then the person handling the estate is an Administrator and if that person, usually a family member, is not resident in Nevada, he or she will have to work with a Nevada resident Co-Administrator.)
 If desired, we can find a local person to be the Nevada resident Co-Administrator if the out of state administrator is willing to do the typical work of an Administrator.
 We would typically expect you to pay such person $500 for estates under $200,000 and $1,000 for estates over that amount.
 See Executor Administrator.
 If there are no complications this process can be completed in as little as about three months after we file the Petition with all necessary paperwork.
 This probate requires a 60 day notice to known and unknown creditors.
 However, the facts of a specific estate, including sale of assets under the Court's supervision, could cause the process to take longer.
 When we say we offer "fast" probate we mean we are diligent in moving things along as fast as we can consistent with the legal requirements.

 This procedure is called summary administration.
 Occasionally, we recommend using this procedure for estates under $100,000 if there is an issue of creditors whom the estate wants to try and cut out.